redox-os/website/content/news/this-month-260831.md

 ## Build System Improvements

 - (build) Wildan Mubarok updated the Cookbook recipe target list item combination to allow `--all-*` options usage, for example: `make r.base,--all-binaries`
-- (build) Wildan Mubarok implemented the `COOKBOOK_TREELESS_CLONE` environment variable to enable treeless clone in all recipes to greatly save storage space
+- (build) Wildan Mubarok implemented the `COOKBOOK_TREELESS_CLONE` environment variable to enable treeless clone in all recipes to greatly save storage space and and reduce download time
 - (build) Wildan Mubarok reimplemented most of script logic in Cookbook to reduce script maintenance cost and Ribbon fixed some regressions
 - (build) Wildan Mubarok fixed the `make rebuild-push` command (verify recipe source or package changes, incrementally rebuild or download and push new changes) not updating the filesystem configuration recipes, now the system can be properly and quickly updated in a existing Redox filesystem image
 - (build) Konstantin Shabanov fixed the Nix flake on Podman and Native builds